 In order to verify the applicability of laser scanning, the total station analysis result and the displacement calculation result of the pile head at fifth column were compared with each other as shown in Figure 2a (see Fig. 11a).
 The laser scanning results show a constant increasing pattern from day 0 to day 35.
 The total station results are similarly increased, which shows that laser scanning can be applied to the displacement monitoring of the retaining structure during excavation.
 Figure 11b shows the displacement analysis result of the entire sheet pile wall head over time.
 The maximum displacement of the pile head occurred at the fourteenth pile located at 21m.
 The displacement continued to increase after the 19th day and when the excavation was completed, approximately 15.289 mm of displacement occurred after day 0.
 Since the monitored retaining structure is located at the corner, both side walls act as constraints.
 Therefore, the increase in displacement is not large on both sides of wall after excavation is completed.
 However, it can be seen that excessive displacement occurred between day 0 and day 19 in the fifth pile head.
 As shown in Figure 11c, the H-beams on both sides of the fifth pile are disconnected from each other.
 Therefore, the fifth sheet pile was not moved as an integrated behavior by the H-beam, resulting in excessive displacement at the initial stage.
 The data in Figure 11b showed a significant increase between days 0 and 19.
 However, since there is an effect due to the long period of 19 days, in this paper, the displacement of sheet piles occurring per unit time was analyzed.

-Figure 12a shows the variation of the displacement according to the horizontal position of the pile heads.
+Figure 12a shows the increase in displacement after excavation at each pile head.
+The displacement of the fourteenth pile rapidly increased immediately after excavation, and only the sixth, eleventh, fourteenth, and sixteenth piles were compared in Figure 12b for in-depth analysis.
 For the sixth and eleventh piles with relatively small displacement, the increase in displacement is constant after the excavation is completed.
 However, the displacement is increased rapidly within 2 days immediately after excavation of the fourteenth pile with the maximum displacement and the piles around it.
-In Figure 12b, the rate of displacement increase is calculated between day 19 and 22 to understand in detail the pattern of the displacement increase in a short term immediately after the excavation.
+In Figure 12c, the rate of displacement increase is calculated between day 19 and 22 to understand in detail the pattern of the displacement increase in a short term immediately after the excavation.
 In the sixth pile, the rate of displacement increase between day 19 and 22 is maintained between 0.23 mm and 0.35 mm.
 However, the displacement of the fourteenth pile increased by 1.65mm during the same period, and it is more than two times compared to the 11th and 16th piles that are located around the 14th pile.
 Therefore, it is shown that not only the maximum displacement occurred around the fourteenth pile, but also the rate of the displacement increase is the most rapid immediately after excavation.
-The results of Figure 11b show that the fifth pile also has a large displacement, but when the displacement increase rate during the excavation period is observed, it shows a constant increase without a large increase (see Figure 11c).
+The results of Figure 11b show that the fifth pile also has a large displacement, but when the displacement increase rate during the excavation period is observed, it shows a constant increase without a large increase (see Figure 12d).
 When comparing the results with the fourteenth pile, it was found that there is no significant increase in the displacement of the fifth pile immediately after excavation.
 Therefore, it can be seen that excessive displacement is not caused by the excavation.

 4.3.
 Displacement mapping of retaining structure